moodlebox/moodlebox.net/content/en/help/support-the-moodlebox-project.md

   - en/donate

 ---
-The MoodleBox project is a non-profit, spare time project.
+The MoodleBox project is a volunteer, non-profit, spare time project.
 Your donation will help fund the equipment needed to develop the MoodleBox and host its documentation.

 ### Make a donation to support MoodleBox